gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-07/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - ENHANCEMENT/#41: The `iam-groups` modules now lets you optionally add an IAM Group specially for granting the permissions necessary for automated deployment.
-- BUG FIX/#40: IAM Users with the "self-management" IAM Policy can now delete an SSH Key they've uploaded.
+- BUG FIX/#40: IAM Users with the &quot;self-management&quot; IAM Policy can now delete an SSH Key they&apos;ve uploaded.

 </div>